 If your magicJack isn’t connected, or your computer is switched off, or if there is problems with the device or connectivity, the call will go to the magicJack voicemail.

 magicJack vs Skype?
-Key differences and the edge
+Key differences

 - magicJack can be used without a computer